inbarajaldrin/max_camera_localizer/README.md

 ## Important Parameters

 Most of these scripts have parameters at the top of the file.
+Often, you will find references to `jenga`, `allen_key`, and `wrench` close to each other.
+These are the three objects of interest that we work with; you will need to add another reference to add another object.

 ### `data_analyze.py`

-This script contains a variable `bag_dir` which references a rosbag directory and expects there to be a `*.db3` file and `metadata.yaml` inside a given folder.
-This directory *must* be changed before running this file.
+This script contains a variable `parent_folder` which references a rosbag directory and expects there to be a `*.db3` file and `metadata.yaml` inside a given folder.
+This directory *must* be changed before running this file on a new system.

-Below this variable is `pose_topic` which references a specific object to analyze.
-Currently, this script analyzes one object's pose at a time.

 ### `data_predict.py`